Each year, Gallup releases new reports about the workplace that help us understand trends that can help us be better managers.

-Last week, Gallup released its State of the American Workplace study (read it here).
-This is yet another of their comprehensive looks at what really motivates and engages employees.
+One of those reports is the annual State of the American Workplace study (read the 2017 edition here or the 2023 edition here).
+They are one of their most comprehensive looks at what really motivates and engages employees.

-As we've done in the past for Gallup's State of the American Manager, Deloitte's Study of Millennials, and others, we've pulled out some of the essential takeaways you should know for your teams and companies.
+As we've done in the past for Gallup's State of the American Manager, Deloitte's Study of Millennials, and others, we've pulled out some of the essential takeaways from these State of the American Workplace studies you should know for your teams and companies.

-Key Takeaways from the Gallup State of the American Workplace Study
+Key Takeaways from the Gallup State of the American Workplace Studies

 The hard thing about soft skills is how difficult and imprecise they can be to measure.
 Fortunately, Gallup has been surveying managers and employees for decades.
 They've got it down to a science, and they annually report on those findings.

-The State of the American Workplace represents over 31 million response from 195,600 employees over the last 2 years.
-Here's some of the most interesting takeaways we found in reviewing it.
+The State of the American Workplace represents over 31 million responses from 195,600 employees over the last 2 years.
+Here are some of the most interesting takeaways we found in reviewing the 2017 and 2023 editions.

 Engagement is still terrible.